 Jake Matthews makes his return to the UFC this weekend after a yearlong hiatus from the octagon due to dual hip surgery.

 Years of footy and martial arts training eventually caught up with the youngster.
-A fracture and arthritic symptoms forcing him to have undergo keyhole surgery as well as have 8 millimetres shaved from three sides of both of his hips.
+A fracture and arthritic symptoms forcing him to undergo keyhole surgery as well as have 8 millimetres shaved from three sides of both of his hips.

 Despite the long lay-off, Matthews believes the time spent away from the cage was a blessing in disguise.